 The aim of the European Year of Cultural Heritage is to encourage the sharing and appreciation of Europe’s cultural heritage, to raise awareness of our common history and values and to reinforce a sense of belonging in a common European space.
 European cultural heritage allows us to understand the past and to look to our future.
 This is reflected in the slogan for the year: ‘Our Heritage: Where the Past Meets the Future’.

 In Ireland, the Heritage Council is coordinating the European Year of Cultural Heritage.
 It will coordinate and promote a national programme of European Year of Cultural Heritage events and other activities.
 The theme for the Year in Ireland is ‘Make a Connection’.
 This theme aims to deepen the connection between people and heritage, and build a legacy of increased public engagement.
 To achieve this objective, the Heritage Council invited organisations and individuals to take action and respond to the theme, and Smashing Times are pleased that ‘The Woman is Present: Women’s Stories of WWII’ has been included as one of the events.
-Following on from a highly successful run in Germany as part of an international tour, The Woman is Present: Women’s Stories of WWII will be on in the Theatre Royal, Waterford on 15 February at 8pm (book here) and at the Playhouse Theatre, Derry on 24 February 2018 at 8pm (book here).
+Following on from a highly successful run in Germany as part of an international tour, The Woman is Present: Women’s Stories of WWII was performed in the Theatre Royal, Waterford on 15 February 2018, and at the Playhouse Theatre, Derry on 24 February 2018.

 The Woman is Present: Women’s Stories of WWII is a creative reimagining of moments from the lives of women during WWII recalling stories of bravery, sacrifice and love amidst the horror of war, as women stood up against fascism and totalitarianism, and refused to accept oppression.
 The performance is followed by a post-show discussion with the artists and invited guest speakers to explore powerful women’s stories in history, and themes of gender equality and peace.